raodssushi3/ST-KIN/README.md

 1. Install Python = 3.10, Pytorch = 1.9.1.
 2. We will release the training and evaluation scripts, upon the formal acceptance of our paper.

-## Main Result
-Will be provided with the full release upon acceptance.